Post-Pandemic, These Are The World's Best Cities To Live In

 10. Brisbane, Australia

-In total, the Global Liveability Index ranks 140 cities worldwide.
-Two UK cities are featured in the list: Manchester in 54th and London in 60th.
+In total, the Global Liveability Index ranks 140 cities worldwide with Montreal ranking at 40.

-Generally, many European and Canadian cities rank noticeably lower now than they did in autumn 2020.
+Generally, many Canadian and European cities rank noticeably lower now than they did in autumn 2020.
 According to the EIU, this drop "can be attributed to the heightened stress on healthcare resources during the second wave of the pandemic".